lofar-astron/factor/docs/pipelines/source/facetimage.rst

 =============================

-This section describes the facet imaging operation of Factor, denoted ``facetimage`` (see the flowchart in Figure :num:`factor-flowchart`).

-This operation performs imaging of the entire facet when either the facet did not successfully go through selfcal or reimaging is desired.
+This section describes the facet imaging operation of Factor, denoted ``facetimage``, which performs imaging of the entire facet when either the facet did not successfully go through selfcal or reimaging is desired.
 There are two possible pipeline parsets for this operation:

 ``facetimage_imgmodel_pipeline.parset``
     For use when the facet under consideration has successfully gone through self calibration and reimaging is desired.